How do romantic relationships change the self-concept?

 My frequent/recent research collaborators include: Brent Mattingly (Ursinus College), Gary Lewandowski (Monmouth University), Mona Xu (Idaho State University), and Tim Loving (University of Texas at Austin, Facebook).

-Mattingly, B. A., McIntyre, K. P., & Selterman, D. (Forthcoming).
+Mattingly, B. A., McIntyre, K. P., & Selterman, D. (in press).
 Individual differences and romantic relationships: Bidirectional influences on self and relational processes.
 SAGE Handbook of Personality and Individual Differences.

 McIntyre, K. P., Mattingly, B. A., & Lewandowski, G. W., Jr. (2015).
 When “we” changes “me”: The two-dimensional model of relational self-change and relationship outcomes.
 Journal of Social and Personal Relationships, 32, 857-878.